VainF/TinyFusion/README.md

 #### Available Models

 The script supports multiple models, each designed for specific pruning strategies.
-Below are the available options:
+Below are the pre-defined options:

 ```bash
   DiT_XL_1_2,  # XL with 1:2 pruning => D14